oven-sh/bun/README.md

 ## Using bun.js - a new JavaScript runtime environment

-bun.js is an all-in-one JavaScript runtime environment focused on performance, developer experience, and compatibility with the JavaScript ecosystem.
+bun.js focuses on performance, developer experience, and compatibility with the JavaScript ecosystem.

 ```ts
 // http.ts